shiming-chen/TransZero_pp/README.md

 # TransZero++

-This repository contains the testing code for the paper  "***TransZero++: Cross Attribute-guided Transformer for Zero-Shot Learning***" submitted to TPAMI.
+This repository contains the testing code for the paper  "***TransZero++: Cross Attribute-guided Transformer for Zero-Shot Learning***" accepted to TPAMI.
 **We will release all codes of this work later**.